juicedata/juicefs-csi-driver/docs/en/introduction.md

 The overall process:

 * A Webhook is registered to API Server when CSI Controller starts;
-* An application pod reference an existing JuiceFS PVC;
+* An application Pod reference an existing JuiceFS PVC;
 * Before actual pod creation, API Server will query against the Webhook API;
 * CSI Controller injects the sidecar container (with JuiceFS Client running inside) into the application pod;
 * API Server creates the application pod, with JuiceFS Client running in its sidecar container, application container can access JuiceFS once it's started.